Skip to main content

 Advantages

-• Partner should place his/her hands on your lower back and instruct you to push
+• Partner can place hands on your lower back to guide your push and help tilt your pelvis

 Sitting